CroneKorkN/rbcm/README.md

 ### trigger

-Actions can trigger or can be triggered by other actions.
+Actions may trigger or may be triggered by other actions.
 Actions with `triggered_by`-attributes will only be approved and applied, if the corresponding trigger has been activated.